Gamped/MatchFixzer/README.md

 # MatchFixzer
-MatchFixzer is a program, which generates teams for matches based on players ELO score.
+MatchFixzer is a program, which helps with team generation and ranking of players in group based games.

 This was a small project to try to find a good way of forming balanced teams when playing games _(specifically OpenRA)_.

 *Technical information:*

+- Each player has an individual ELO score
 - The formation of teams are done via a simple implementation of the genetic algorithm, based on teams collective ELO average.
 - The program is written in Java
 - The UI is done in JavaFX _(Coded with JDK 10)_